zeeshankhan-dev/zeeshankhan-dev/README.md

 I’m a passionate Computer Science graduate with a strong focus on **Flutter development** and cross-platform mobile apps.
 I love transforming ideas into scalable, clean, and user-centric applications.

-Currently developing my **Final Year Project – SkillHub**, a platform that bridges the gap between skilled freelancers and clients.

 ---

 ### 📫 Let's Connect